A magnetic tight-binding model: surface properties of transition metals and cobalt nanoparticles: Methodology

+The surface magnetism is derived from the Stoner model, which is applied to the LDOS.
+The non-magnetic LDOS is the initial point of this process, from which two LDOS spin up and spin down are created.
+These LDOS are then shifted by multiple values of the exchange splitting $\Delta \epsilon$ \cite{cite10}.
+The work function is defined at the surface as follows \cite{cite11}:

-Where $E_{vacuum}$ is the energy to extract an electron from the surface to the vacuum without an additional kinetic energy.
-This vacuum energy depends on the surface properties and the mean value of the band energy after the $d$ charge neutrality (relaxed electronic structure).
+where $E_\text{vacuum}$ denotes the energy required to extract an electron from the surface to the vacuum, without accounting for any additional kinetic energy.
+This vacuum energy depends on the surface properties and is derived from the mean value of the band energies subsequent to the self-consistency charge neutrality: